 The trend assumptions are used to project medical claims costs.
 For the non-Medicare group, the same trends are used to project medical contributions.
 For the Medicare group, we adjusted the post-65 contribution trend to account for the aging of the Medicare population by 1 year every 5 years.
 We also adjusted the post-65 contribution trend in the first four years to account for the set explicit Medicare subsidy in Calendar Year (CY) 2018 - CY 2022.
 In CY 2018, the Medicare subsidy amount was \$150.
 In CY 2019, the Medicare subsidy amount is \$168.
-The Medicare subsidy amount is assumed to remain at \$168 through CY 2022, after which it is assumed to increase with trend.
+The trends shown above reflect the assumption that the Medicare subsidy would remain at \$168 through CY 2022, after which it would increase with trend.
+The trends shown above were used in the calculation of the total OPEB liability as of the June 30, 2018 measurement date.